unoplatform/uno.toolkit.ui/doc/helpers/mediagallery.md

 This class is designed to work on iOS, Mac Catalyst and Android platforms, utilizing platform-specific implementations for its methods.

+The API allows setting the `targetFileName`, which **should ideally be unique** - otherwise the OS will either overwrite an existing file with the same name (Android behavior), or generate a new name instead (iOS behavior).

 ## Methods

 ### CheckAccessAsync